AgedLace/Blog/docs/01-Home.md

 ---
 title: Home
 slug: .
-description: "Jesus Said, 'See to it that no ONe Deceives You,' - Matthew 24:4"
 date: 2024-08-25 04:13:36
-update: 2024-09-04 04:45:30
+update: 2024-10-22 10:08:12
 publish: true
 categories:
-tags:
+tags: []
+description: Jesus Said, 'See to it that no ONe Deceives You,' - Matthew 24:4
 ---

 ## Welcome to Be Not Deceived

 ### Jesus Said, 'See to it that no One Deceives You.' - Matthew 24:4

 > [!note] **Matthew 24:24**
 >